ExpediaGroup/graphql-kotlin/docs/plugins/gradle-plugin.md

 GraphQL Kotlin Gradle Plugin provides functionality to introspect GraphQL schemas and generate a lightweight GraphQL HTTP client.

+> NOTE: This plugin is dependent on Kotlin compiler plugin as it generates Kotlin source code that needs to be compiled.

 ## Usage

 `graphql-kotlin-gradle-plugin` is published on Gradle [Plugin Portal](https://plugins.gradle.org/plugin/com.expediagroup.graphql).